Fermi-liquid-like phase driven by next-nearest-neighbor couplings in a lightly doped kagome-lattice $t$-$J$ model: Introduction

 With doping, the interplay between charge and spin degrees of freedom may give rise to other novel quantum states.
 Anderson's famous proposal to dope a QSL provides a promising framework for understanding unconventional superconductivity (SC) in cuprate superconductors~\cite{anderson_1987}.
 Furthermore, doping a CSL may even lead to a $d+id$-wave topological SC through the condensation of paired fractional quasiparticles~\cite{CSL-Laughlin-1988,CSL-xiaogang-1989,CSL-Fisher-1989}.
 In recent years, the $d$-wave and $d+id$-wave SC have been identified by means of the unbiased density matrix renormalization group (DMRG) calculations in doped square-~\cite{Square-tt'JJ'-JiangHC-2021,Square-tt'JJ'-gss-2021,Square-tt'J-JiangShengtao-2021,Square-tt'JJ'-gss-2024,chen_2025,jiang_2023,jiang_2024} and triangular-lattice Mott insulators~\cite{jiang_2020,huang_2022,triangular-tt'JJ'-HuangYX-2023}, respectively.
 These fascinating discoveries naturally stimulate broad interests in doped kagome systems, which may provide new insights into the formation of unconventional superconductivity.

-Theoretical study started from the doped kagome Heisenberg model, i.e. the simple kagome $t$-$J$ model.
-In the variational Monte Carlo calculation, while the early studies found a valence bond crystal at the doping range $\delta \lesssim 0.18$~\cite{kagome-tJ-VMC-2011,kagome-tJ-VMC-2013}, considering the SU(2)-gauge rotation in the mean-field Hamiltonian discovered a chiral noncentrosymmetric nematic superconducting state with lower energy at small doping ratio $\delta \lesssim 0.02$~\cite{kagome-tJ-VMC-2021}.
+Theoretical studies of doped kagome systems started from the doped Heisenberg model, i.e., the kagome-lattice $t$-$J$ model.
+In variational Monte Carlo (VMC) studies, while early works found a valence bond crystal at the doping range $\delta \lesssim 0.18$~\cite{kagome-tJ-VMC-2011,kagome-tJ-VMC-2013}, considering the SU(2)-gauge rotation in the mean-field Hamiltonian discovered a chiral noncentrosymmetric nematic superconducting state with lower energy at small doping ratio $\delta \lesssim 0.02$~\cite{kagome-tJ-VMC-2021}.
 However, DMRG calculations on the cylinder system obtained an insulating charge density wave (CDW) state at $\delta \lesssim 0.11$~\cite{kagome-tJ-Jiang-2017,kagome-tJlike-PCheng-2021}.
 A recent projected entangled simplex state simulation also reported a CDW phase in the lightly doped regime~\cite{kagome-tJ-GuZC-2024}.
 These results suggest the absence of hole pairing in the lightly doped kagome $t$-$J$ model, raising a big challenge to the emergence of SC.
 On the other hand, inspired by the well established chiral spin liquid in kagome spin systems, the lightly doped $t$-$J$-$J_{\chi}$ model has also been studied using DMRG simulation~\cite{kagome-tJlike-PCheng-2021}, yet the CDW phase is still robust.

 To suppress CDW order, recent DMRG results of square and triangular $t$-$J$ models have revealed that the next-nearest-neighbor (NNN) hopping $t_2$ and spin exchange $J_2$ can weaken charge order and enhance SC~\cite{Square-tt'JJ'-JiangHC-2021,Square-tt'JJ'-gss-2021,Square-tt'J-JiangShengtao-2021,Square-tt'JJ'-gss-2024,chen_2025,jiang_2023,jiang_2020,huang_2022,triangular-tt'JJ'-HuangYX-2023,triangular-tt'JJ'-JiangHC-2021}.
 Interestingly, a previous DMRG study on the kagome $t$-$J$ model also found enhanced pairing correlations by introducing a positive NNN hopping $t_2$~\cite{kagome-tJlike-PCheng-2021}, suggesting a potential SC phase.
 However, the nature of this phase remains unclear, and it is uncertain whether the enhanced pairing correlations could develop a strong quasi-long-range order.